 If you build features to satisfy the outcome-based business requirement, you’ve delivered a high-value business solution that allows customers to quantify the impact on their up-sell/cross-sell revenue and customer retention.
 Who wouldn’t buy that?

 Problem-based business requirements are one of the biggest culprits to scope creep, poor usability, poor quality, late deliveries and budget overruns.
 And they’re not doing marketing and sales any favors when it comes to differentiation and selling value.

-Contact Proficientz about a 1-day outcome-based business requirements workshop so you can start delivering, marketing and selling solutions with greater strategic value.
+Contact Proficientz about an outcome-based business requirements workshop & certification, onsite or online, so you can start delivering, marketing and selling solutions with greater strategic value.
 You’ll generate more revenue and keep customers longer.